-Categories Points Available Points scored The plan shows good short-term profit potential and contains realistic financial projections 10 7 While there are at least two other businesses of Dynamo has the benefit of being on Laura Street in a k and fit the younger clientele that is moving Downtown but an atmosphere and bar program that could s Projections are realistic. orand-new space. - n with not only awa They also target ard wining pizza The plan shows how the business will target a clearly defined market and its competitive edge 5 4 They have a very clearly defined market and will creat repeat business. te an atmosphere that will elicit The plan shows that the management team has the skills and experience to make the business successful 10 8 Pizza Dynamo is an expansion of an existing and suc The Owner/Operator, Jeremey Gatto, also has exter New York City and Atlanta, GA.
+Categories Points Available Points scored The plan shows good short-term profit potential and contains realistic financial projections 10 7 While there are at least two other businesses offering pizza in Downtown, Pizza Dynamo has the benefit of being on Laura Street in a brand-new space.
+They also target and fit the younger clientele that is moving Downtown with not only award wining pizza but an atmosphere and bar program that could set it apart from its competition.
+Projections are realistic.
+The plan shows how the business will target a clearly defined market and its competitive edge 5 4 They have a very clearly defined market and will crear repeat business. te an atmosphere that will elicit The plan shows that the management team has the skills and experience to make the business successful 10 8 Pizza Dynamo is an expansion of an existing and successful restaurant in Atlanta, GA.
+The Owner/Operator, Jeremey Gatto, also has extensive restaurant experience from New York City and Atlanta, GA.
 The plan shows that the entrepreneur has made or will make a personal (equity) investment in the business venture 10 7